2024 Scholarships - Middlesex County | CampusReel

 2024 Middlesex County Scholarships

 Middlesex County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 23% of Middlesex County residents in Massachusetts over the age of 25 have graduated with a professional degree - 23% have completed high school.
+Despite high costs, 77% of Middlesex County residents in New Jersey over the age of 25 have graduated with a professional degree - 15% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Middlesex County residents in Massachusetts will continue to need help paying for college.
-38,247 men and 36,038 women are enrolled in grades 9-12 while 43,449 men 49,220 women are currently undergraduates in college.
+It’s clear that Middlesex County residents in New Jersey will continue to need help paying for college.
+22,626 men and 21,053 women are enrolled in grades 9-12 while 21,469 men 26,297 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Middlesex County residents and can help pay for school in a variety of ways.
 Middlesex County scholarships, whether they are exclusively available to Middlesex County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Middlesex County residents.

 How much total award money and scholarships are available for Middlesex County residents?